Step-by-Step APT Guide for NIRSpec IFU and Fixed Slit Observations of Near-Earth Asteroids

 See also: APT Visit Planner

 Update (July 2023): This example program was constructed prior to the launch of JWST in December 2021 and the dates were originally chosen to represent the start of Cycle 1, assuming a March 2021 launch.
-In the latest version of APT (2023.3.4), the Visit Planner does not return any visibility for these dates that occur in the past, but does return windows for the default date range.
+In this recent APT version (2024.3.4), the Visit Planner does not return any visibility for these dates that occur in the past, but does return windows for the default date range.
 This issue should not affect the usefulness of this example program as an exercise in proposal preparation.
-The steps below are still valid for updating the Visit Planner processing date range, but we instead recommend running the Visit Planner with the more recent default date range.
+The steps below are still valid for updating the Visit Planner processing date range, but STScI instead recommend running the Visit Planner with the more recent default date range.

 Click on the Visit Planner icon in the APT GUI and make sure the Observation Folder with all 3 NEA observations is highlighted.
 If the default Visit Planner windows do not cover the specified dates (October 1, 2021, to September 30, 2022), follow the steps below: